George Best: Later years

 He returned to the US to play for the San Jose Earthquakes in what was officially described as a "loan", though he only managed a handful of appearances for Hibs in the First Division in the following season.
 He returned one last time to Easter Road in 1984, for Jackie McNamara's testimonial match against Newcastle United.
 In his third season in the States, Best scored once in 12 appearances.
 His moves to Fort Lauderdale and San Jose were also unhappy, as his off-field demons began to take control of his life again.
 After failing to agree terms with Bolton Wanderers in 1981, he was invited as a guest player and played three matches for two Hong Kong First Division teams (Sea Bee and Rangers) in 1982.
 At HK Rangers he played alongside his former Northern Ireland teammate Derek Spence.
 While in Hong Kong, Best also played darts for a team called Presstuds, made up of a combination of professional footballers and sports journalists.

-In late 1982, AFC Bournemouth manager Don Megson signed the 36-year-old Best for the Third Division side, and he remained there until the end of the 1982–83 season, when he retired from football at the age of 37.
+In late 1982, AFC Bournemouth manager Don Megson signed the 36-year-old Best for the Third Division side.
+He remained there until the end of the 1982–83 season, when he retired from football at the age of 37.
 Best played in a friendly for Newry Town against Shamrock Rovers in August 1983, before ending his professional career exactly 20 years after joining Manchester United with a brief four-match stint playing for the Brisbane Lions in the Australian National Soccer League during the 1983 season.
-He also was a guest player for an exhibition match between Dee Why Football Club and Manly Warringah held on 27 July 1983; Dee Why won the match 2–1, with Best having scored the winning goal.
-On 29 October 1984, Best played as a special guest for Reading against the New Zealand national team in a friendly game, alongside 1966 World Cup winner Martin Peters.
+He also was a guest player in an exhibition match between Dee Why and Manly Warringah held on 27 July 1983; Dee Why lost the match 3–2, though Best did get on the score sheet, scoring the second goal for Dee Why.

+On 11 February 1984, Best played one match for Tobermore United, the only club in Northern Ireland that he ever played competitively for.
+Tobermore lost 7–0 to Ballymena United.
+On 29 October, Best played as a special guest for Reading against the New Zealand national team in a friendly game, alongside 1966 World Cup winner Martin Peters.
 Reading were defeated 2–1.

 On 8 August 1988, a testimonial match was held for Best at Windsor Park.
-Among the crowd were Sir Matt Busby, Jimmy Murphy, and Bob Bishop, the scout who discovered Best, while those playing included Osvaldo Ardiles, Johan Neeskens, Pat Jennings and Liam Brady.
+Among the crowd were Sir Matt Busby, Jimmy Murphy and Bob Bishop, the scout who discovered him.
+Those playing included Osvaldo Ardiles, Johan Neeskens, Pat Jennings and Liam Brady.
 Best scored twice, one goal from outside the box, the other from the penalty spot.